Stanoz: Remnants of an Old Armenian Village in Ankara

 In conclusion, Stanoz is an interesting spot to visit for history enthusiasts or whoever is into exploring different places.
 It is quite different than all of the historical heritage sites in Ankara.
 If you don’t have a car, it is almost impossible to get there because of the lack of public transportation.
 So, it would be more convenient to go there by car.

 It is quite sad to see that this old and notable settlement completely vanished.
 This picture is solid proof of that.
-After 5 months of my first visit, I decided to go there again and I was shocked to see that many of the tombstones are missing.
+After 5 months of my first visit, I decided to go there again and it shocked me to see that many tombstones were missing!
 The Armenians of Stanoz were our kin.
 Who knows what stories and secrets this settlement has to tell us.
 Unfortunately we will never learn them.

 Where is Stanoz located?